Hong Kong publisher’s national security trial postponed

 Beijing imposed the security law after pro-democracy protests that started in 2019.
 If Beijing intervenes, that would mark the sixth time the Communist-ruled government has stepped into the city’s legal affairs.

+As of late November, 25 people have been convicted under the law, which prohibits subversion, pro-independence activity, collusion with “foreign forces” and terrorism, according to the security bureau.

 The judges granted their approval to the application from the Department of Justice to postpone the trial for a short period as the city awaits Beijing’s decision.
 The next hearing is scheduled for Dec.
-13 to handle the matter.
+13.

 Hong Kong was promised a “high degree of autonomy” when it returned to China in 1997, but Beijing and its local allies have rolled back Western-style civil rights, eroding the territory’s appeal as a global business center.